-Are you “fluent” in Swahili now?
+Are you “fluent” in Swahili after learning for two months?

 Obviously there are many degrees of fluent.
-We always aim for functionally fluent; able to either say something or describe it.
+We always aim for “functionally fluent” — able to either say something or describe it.

 For example, a couple of weeks ago I had to buy a fly swatter.
 I surprised myself by being able to tell a shopkeeper “I’m looking for… a thing you use to kill flies.”
 (I never found out the name… mostly because people don’t seem to have them anywhere.)

 Or Jo is able to negotiate down the prices of avocados.
 She refuses to pay more than 500 Tanzanian shillings, or about 20c.